Olive

-The olive (botanical name Olea europaea, "European olive") is a species of subtropical evergreen tree in the family Oleaceae.
-Originating in Asia Minor, it is abundant throughout the Mediterranean Basin, with wild subspecies in Africa and western Asia; modern cultivars are traced primarily to the Near East, Aegean Sea, and Strait of Gibraltar.
-The olive is the type species for its genus, Olea, and lends its name to the Oleaceae plant family, which includes lilac, jasmine, forsythia, and ash.
+The cultivated olive (botanical name Olea europaea subsp. europaea) is a subspecies of subtropical evergreen tree in the family Oleaceae.
+Modern cultivars are traced primarily to the Near East, Aegean Sea, and Strait of Gibraltar.
+Olea europaea is the type species for its genus, Olea, which lends its name to the Oleaceae plant family.
 The olive fruit is classed botanically as a drupe, similar in structure and function to the cherry or peach.
-The term oil—now used to describe any viscous water-insoluble liquid—was originally synonymous with olive oil, the liquid fat derived from olives.
+The term oil was originally synonymous with olive oil.

 The olive has deep historical, economic, and cultural significance in the Mediterranean.
-It is among the oldest fruit trees domesticated by humans, being first cultivated in the Eastern Mediterranean between 6,000 and 4,000 BC, most likely in the Levant.
-The olive gradually disseminated throughout the Mediterranean via trade and human migration starting in the 16th century BC; it took root in Crete around 3500 BC and reached Iberia by about 1050 BC.
-Olive cultivation was vital to the growth and prosperity of various Mediterranean civilizations, from the Minoans and Myceneans of the Bronze Age to the Greeks and Romans of classical antiquity.
+It was one of the first fruit trees to be domesticated, being first cultivated in the Eastern Mediterranean between 6,000 and 4,000 BC.
+It gradually spread around the Mediterranean Basin via trade and human migration.
+Olive cultivation was vital to the growth and prosperity of several Mediterranean civilisations.